martinmoene/hamlest/README.md

 ### Assertions Macros
 **EXPECT_THAT(** _expr_, _matcher_ **)**
-Evaluate the expression and report failure.
+Match the expression and report failure.
 If an exception is thrown it is caught, reported and counted as a failure.

 If an assertion fails, the remainder of the test that assertion is part of is skipped.

-Note that EXPECT_THAT() is a shortened aliases for lest_EXPECT_THAT().
+Note that EXPECT_THAT() is a shortened alias for lest_EXPECT_THAT().

 ### Other Macros
 **lest_NO_SHORT_ASSERTION_NAMES**